danmayer/churn/README.md

 churn -y                            # Output yaml format opposed to text churn -c 10                         # Set minimum churn count on a file to 10 churn -c 5 -y -i "Gemfile"          # Mix and match churn -e rb                         # Specify a file extension.
-The dot will be prepended automatically ("rb" -> ".rb") churn -f app                        # Specify a file prefix, e.g. app/models churn --start_date "6 months ago"   # Start looking at file changes from 6 months ago churn -p "4 months ago"             # Churn the past history to build up data for the last 4 months churn --past_history                # Churn the past history for default 3 months to build up data
+The dot will be prepended automatically ("rb" -> ".rb").
+The argument will be evaluated as a RegEx (i.e. you could specify "(js|jsx)"). churn -f app                        # Specify a file prefix, e.g. app/models.
+The argument will be evaluated as a RegEx. churn --start_date "6 months ago"   # Start looking at file changes from 6 months ago churn -p "4 months ago"             # Churn the past history to build up data for the last 4 months churn --past_history                # Churn the past history for default 3 months to build up data